Brittany Packnett Cunningham: Career

 In 2016, she was promoted to Vice President of National Community Alliances at Teach for America and began the organization's first civil rights and equality campaign.

-During the 2016 U.S. presidential election, Packnett endorsed Hillary Clinton for president, stating: "This is not about me.
+During the 2016 U.S. presidential election, Packnett endorsed Hillary Clinton for president, saying, "This is not about me.
 This is about the work.
 The best way I can use my platform is to support Secretary Clinton."

-In a 2017 NPR interview, Packnett encouraged white people to use the essay White Privilege: Unpacking the Invisible Knapsack by Peggy McIntosh as a tool for recognizing and combating their white privilege.
+In a 2017 NPR interview, Packnett encouraged white people to use the essay White Privilege: Unpacking the Invisible Knapsack by Peggy McIntosh as a tool to recognize their white privilege.

 During a May 2020 interview on MSNBC about the murder of Ahmaud Arbery, Packnett Cunningham said, "America needs to ask itself why only a viral consumption of black suffering can actually bring action."

-During a Feb 2022 interview on MSNBC about new self-defense legislation proposed in her home state of Missouri, Packnett Cunningham said, "When folks talk about making America great again...They want to return to days when you could lynch or murder Black folks and there would be absolutely no retribution for it.
+During a February 2022 interview on MSNBC about new self-defense legislation proposed in her home state of Missouri, Packnett Cunningham said, "When folks talk about making America great again...They want to return to days when you could lynch or murder Black folks and there would be absolutely no retribution for it.
 That’s not hyperbole."

 Personal life

 In 2019, Brittany Packnett married fellow activist Reginald Cunningham in New Orleans.
-The couple met in 2014 at a protest in their hometown of St. Louis.
-The couple was married at artist Brandan "Bmike" Odums' gallery, Studio BE, while standing between room-length portraits of Coretta Scott King and Martin Luther King Jr.
+The couple met in 2014 at a protest in their home town of St. Louis.
+The couple was married at Studio BE, the gallery of artist Brandan "Bmike" Odums', while standing between room-length portraits of Coretta Scott King and Martin Luther King Jr.

 Stories of her ancestors were uncovered in an episode of PBS' Finding Your Roots, including the identity of her paternal grandfather, previously unknown to her.